BrilworksarrowBlogarrowProduct Engineering

 Clock icon5 mins read

-Calendar iconLast updated September 16, 2024
+Calendar iconLast updated September 8, 2025

 essential AI terms

-Quick Summary:-A thorough guide to artificial intelligence terminology carefully crafted by the Brilworks AI team.
+Quick Summary:- A thorough guide to artificial intelligence terminology carefully crafted by the Brilworks AI team.

 Artificial intelligence is a topic of widespread discussion today, with everyone from professionals to the general public talking about its potential impact on our lives and jobs.
 With so much conversation, we frequently encounter many terms such as machine learning, NLP, generative AI, prompt, large language models, etc.

-Understanding AI Terminology: A Beginner's Guide
+Generative AI Glossary: A Beginner's Guide

-Generative AI Terms to Know in 2024
+Generative AI Terms to Know in 2025

-Generative AI terms are popping up everywhere with the emergence of popular tools such as ChatGPT, Bard, etc. This landscape could be exciting and confusing for beginners, as several terms are interchangeably used.
-Though the list is comprehensive with hundreds of words, we will be jotting down some of the most popular Gen AI terms here that every professional should know.
+Generative AI terms are popping up everywhere with the emergence of popular tools such as ChatGPT, Bard, and others.
+This landscape could be exciting and confusing for beginners, as several terms are used interchangeably.

-Artificial intelligence (AI) is a broad field focused on creating machines and programs to perform tasks that typically require human intelligence, although not as often depicted in fiction.
-An AI-powered machine and program can perform tasks such as learning, reasoning, problem-solving, understanding natural language, and perception.
-AI was conceptualized in the 1940s and 1950s, with the aim of enabling machines to think and operate autonomously.
+Artificial intelligence (AI) is a broad field focused on creating machines and programs to perform tasks that typically require human intelligence.
+An AI-powered machine or program can perform tasks such as learning, reasoning, problem-solving, understanding natural language, and perception.

 Neural networks are inspired by neurons that make decisions in a manner similar to the human brain.
 Neurons are cells in the brain that transmit data throughout the body.
 A neural network consists of interconnected nodes that process and learn from data.